Water level of a river rose over the tops of its banks, into the surrounding fields

 • The Missouri Department of Labor and Industrial Relations announced Missourians in the City of St. Louis, St. Louis County and St. Charles County whose employment was lost or interrupted due to severe storms and flooding that occurred from July 25 to July 28, 2022, can apply for up to 28 weeks of Disaster Unemployment Assistance (DUA).

-• Federal assistance is available through FEMA to eligible individuals and families affected by the severe storms and flooding that occurred from July 25 to July 28, 2022.
+• Federal assistance is available through FEMA to eligible individuals and families.
 The fastest way to apply is through DisasterAssistance.gov.
-Several other resources are also available for this specific disaster declaration on FEMA's Missouri Severe Storms and Flooding (DR-4665-MO) webpage.
+Other resources are also available for specific disaster declarations on FEMA's Disasters and Other Declarations webpage.
+Use the filters at the top of the page to find the disaster declaration that applies to your area.

-• Several flood relief and recovery resources are available on the City of St. Louis' 2022 Flood Information webpage.
+• Several flood relief and recovery resources are available on the City of St. Louis' Recovery webpage.

 General